Cloud Security Basics for Non-Technical Business Owners

 IaaS Security (AWS, Azure, GCP)

-- Enable cloud provider security services (GuardDuty, Security Center, Security Command Center)
+Enable cloud provider security services like GuardDuty, Security Center, or Security Command Center.
+Implement automated vulnerability scanning.

 SaaS Security (Microsoft 365, Salesforce, Slack)